 Now, these alcohol-free options still prevent tooth decay, gum diseases, dry mouth, bad breath, and plaque and tartar buildup and work to whiten your teeth.
-Though, they're gentler and contain natural and often organic ingredients.
+However, they're gentler and contain natural and often organic ingredients.
 In fact, when there's no alcohol in the formula, mouthwash can offer anti-inflammatory and antifungal therapeutic effects as well.

 According to Alliance Dental, alcohol in your mouthwash does destroy almost all the bacteria in your mouth, but it's both the bad and good bacteria, which, if you're using the product every day, means bad breath can actually build up as a result of the imbalance of bacteria.
 Though alcohol-free mouthwash does not completely wipe your mouth clean, it does target more bad bacteria than good, which creates more of a balance in your mouth and leads to healthier teeth and gums.

 Keep scrolling for my favorite alcohol-free mouthwashes.

-Developed by cosmetic dentist Michael Apa, this alcohol-free concentrate is formulated to prevent cavity-causing acidity, plus it incorporates hydroxyapatite to rebuild the surface of your teeth while strengthening enamel and invigorating peppermint oil to fight bacteria.
+Developed by cosmetic dentist Michael Apa, this alcohol-free concentrate is formulated to prevent cavity-causing acidity.
+It incorporates hydroxyapatite to rebuild the surface of your teeth while strengthening enamel and invigorating peppermint oil to fight bacteria.

-Crest's formula helps prevent and reduce plaque and gingivitis as well as control plaque bacteria that can aggravate or cause bleeding gums.
-That and it's completely alcohol-free and great for sensitive teeth.
+Crest's formula helps prevent and reduce plaque and gingivitis and controls plaque bacteria that can aggravate or cause bleeding gums.
+And it's completely alcohol-free and great for sensitive teeth.